MicrosoftDocs/cpp-docs/docs/mfc/reference/ctreectrl-class.md

  [!code-cpp[NVC_MFC_CTreeCtrl_s1#1](../../mfc/reference/codesnippet/cpp/ctreectrl-class_17.h)]

 ### Example
- The following code example is a trivial test to determine whether the [CTreeCtrl::GetItemExpandedImageIndex](#ctreectrl__getitemexpandedimageindex) method returns the value set by the [CTreeCtrl::SetItemExpandedImageIndex](#ctreectrl__setitemexpandedimageindex) method.
+ The following code example is a trivial test to determine whether the [CTreeCtrl::GetItemExpandedImageIndex](#getitemexpandedimageindex) method returns the value set by the [CTreeCtrl::SetItemExpandedImageIndex](#setitemexpandedimageindex) method.
 In an earlier section of the code example, which is not shown, we created a tree-view that consists of a root country/region node for the United States, subnodes for the states of Pennsylvania and Washington, and tree items for cities in those states.

  [!code-cpp[NVC_MFC_CTreeCtrl_s1#8](../../mfc/reference/codesnippet/cpp/ctreectrl-class_40.cpp)]

-##  <a name="ctreectrl__setitemheight"></a>  CTreeCtrl::SetItemHeight
+##  <a name="setitemheight"></a>  CTreeCtrl::SetItemHeight
  This member function implements the behavior of the Win32 message [TVM_SETITEMHEIGHT](http://msdn.microsoft.com/library/windows/desktop/bb773761), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].

 ```